justindavies/OSSCIWorkshop/ADIntegration/README.md

 # Authenticating to Azure Active Directory

-This section is precluded on the fact that an Azure Activer Directory (Cloud only, or sync) has been setup within a VNet.
+This section is precluded on the fact that an Azure Active Directory (Cloud only, or sync) has been setup within a VNet.

 As some people will be using Free Accounts, we will be using Ubuntu for this lab (RHEL/SLES etc., will incur a support cost for the vendor which isn't posasible on Free Accounts)